siznax/trudell/about.md

 I claim no right to do this.
 I am only a strongly like-minded human (and coincidental technologist).
 I was born in the U.S., but I am white (of European descent), and I am not a tribe member.
-However, John's life and words have changed my understanding of the world and what I choose to do with my time here.
+However, John Trudell's life and words have changed my understanding of the world and what I choose to do with my time here.

-I am **seeking guidance and participation** from like-minded people, local (Ohlone) tribes, as well as John’s tribe (Sioux).
-If there is a better way to preserve and amplify John's voice, please contact me.
+I am **seeking guidance and participation** from like-minded people, local (Ohlone) tribes, as well as Trudell’s tribe (Sioux).
+If there is a better way to preserve and amplify his voice, please contact me.
 I would very much like to help.

-Ultimately, I hope we can announce a new "American Indian" collection with a pow wow where selections from John’s 1983 album _Tribal Voice_ can be performed live with tribal members and speakers selected to read John's poems.
+Ultimately, I hope we can announce a new "American Indian" collection with a pow wow where selections from Trudell’s 1983 album _Tribal Voice_ can be performed live with tribal members and speakers selected to read his poems.
 I also hope we can present a new name for the collection in honor of John Trudell and his contributions to indigenous peoples and like minded people everywhere.